ardatan/graphql-tools/website/docs/documents-loading.md

 ---
 id: documents-loading
-title: Loading documents
+title: Documents loading
-sidebar_label: Loading documents
+sidebar_label: Documents loading
 ---

 Similar to schema loading - but meant to use for GraphQL documents (query/mutation/subscription/fragment).